- Modifications to Grading Options

 - Dissertation Defenses

-- Options for Students Whose Graduation Timeline Has Been Delayed
+- Waiver of Final Term Registration for Students Whose Graduation Timeline Has Been Delayed

 - Temporary Change to 7-Year Extension Process

 We know this is a challenging time for our entire campus community and everyone at the University of Oregon is working daily to support all students as they continue their education.
 To that end, we’ve made temporary changes to some of our policies and procedures while we all navigate a quickly shifting situation.